-- Preview Email Newsletter

 WASHINGTON, Aug.
 6 -- Landmark Legal Foundation has submitted a comment letter to the Bureau of Land Management regarding a proposed rule aimed at rescinding the current management and protection regulations for the National Petroleum Reserve in Alaska.
 The organization argues that the proposal is necessary to restore a balance between environmental protections and the essential development of oil and natural gas resources.

-The letter outlines what Landmark considers the shortcomings of the exi more ST
+The letter outlines what Landmark considers the shortcomings of the existing regulations, which were established as part more ST

 Latino Policy Forum: Policy Change To Restrict Immigrants' Access To Head Start Program Sparks Concerns (10)